Pamban Bridge: India’s First Sea Bridge – History, Facts & Travel Guide

 Overview of Ramanathaswamy Temple, Rameswaram

-Ramanathaswamy Temple is a Hindu temple dedicated to Lord Shiva and is located on Rameswaram Island in Ramanathapuram district.
-The temple has been built in Dravidian style of architecture.
+The Ramanathaswamy Temple is a revered Hindu shrine dedicated to Lord Shiva and is located on Rameswaram Island in the Ramanathapuram district of Tamil Nadu.
+Built in the traditional Dravidian style of architecture, the temple stands as one of the most sacred pilgrimage destinations for Hindus across India.

-The establishment of the temple from a thatched shed to the present structure is mainly attributed to the Setupatis of Ramanathapuram.
+The gradual transformation of the temple from a humble thatched structure into its present magnificent form is largely attributed to the Sethupathi rulers of Ramanathapuram.
+Their patronage shaped the temple into a grand architectural marvel.

-- The temple boasts of its corridor with a 197-metre span from East to West and a 133-metre span from South to North, making it the longest one in Asia.
+- The temple corridor spans approximately 197 metres from east to west and 133 metres from north to south, making it the longest in Asia.

-- The Maratha kings who had ruled Thanjavur established rest houses throughout Rameswaram and Mayiladuthurai and donated them to the temple.
+- The Maratha rulers of Thanjavur established rest houses in Rameswaram and donated them to support pilgrims.

 The Sacred 22 Holy Theerthams